aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to PPS or Online App" h2="Export WORDML to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting WordML to PPS is a useful task for many businesses and organizations.
+WordML is a markup language used to create documents, while PPS is a presentation format used to create slideshows.
+By converting WordML to PPS, users can create slideshows from documents, allowing them to present their information in a more visually appealing way.

+<h2>How Aspose.Total Helps for WordML to PPS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to PPS conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML to PPS.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert WordML to PPS.

+First, users can load their WordML documents using Aspose.Words for C++ and convert them to HTML.
+Then, they can use Aspose.Slides for C++ to load the HTML and create a new presentation.
+Finally, they can save the presentation as a PPS file.

+Aspose.Total for C++ makes it easy for users to automate the conversion of WordML to PPS.
+It provides a simple and efficient way to create slideshows from documents, allowing users to present their information in a more visually appealing way.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}